-RS 889 PhD Continuation.
-PhD students register for this for zero units to maintain continuous enrollment during quarters in which they are not otherwise registering for units. o units.
-PhD
+RS 890 Dissertation Work (Active).
+Doctoral students register for this for zero units to maintain full-time enrollment during quarters in which they are continuing work on a dissertation but the required number of dissertation units for the program has already been met. o units.
+May be repeated a maximum of 4 times.
+PD, PhD